usbarmory/usbarmory-debian-base_image/README.md

 gpg --keyserver hkp://keys.gnupg.net --recv-keys 87F9F635D31D7652
 ```

+The `loop` Linux kernel module must be enabled/loaded, also mind that the
+Makefile relies on the ability to execute privileged commands via `sudo`.

 ## Docker pre-requisites

 When building the image under Docker the `--privileged` option is required to